aws/sagemaker-python-sdk/doc/using_pytorch.rst

 Deploy PyTorch Models
 *********************

-After an PyTorch Estimator has been fit, you can host the newly created model in SageMaker.
+After a PyTorch Estimator has been fit, you can host the newly created model in SageMaker.

 After calling ``fit``, you can call ``deploy`` on a ``PyTorch`` Estimator to create a SageMaker Endpoint.
 The Endpoint runs a SageMaker-provided PyTorch model server and hosts the model produced by your training script,